Francesca Mastrotto

 2. Novel synthetic polysaccharides as anti-inflammatory agents.

-3. Biomimetic nanoparticles for tumour targeting.
+3. Biomimetic lipid and polymer-based nanoparticles for tumour targeting.

 Research